Sustainability

 Climate Risk Management

 Physical risks from a changing climate are already present and growing.
 These risks can be acute (event-driven) or chronic longer-term shifts in the environment.
-Transitioning to a lower-carbon economy may also present additional risks such as energy transition policies, disruptive technological advancements including clean energy development storage, and shifts in consumer preferences.
+Transitioning to a lower-carbon economy may also present additional risks such as energy transition policies, disruptive technological advancements, including clean energy development storage, and shifts in consumer preferences.

 Operational Sustainability